Luis Arraez Player Props: Marlins vs. Athletics

 Luis Arraez At The Plate

-- Among qualified batters in MLB play, he ranks first in batting average, first in on-base percentage, and 62nd in slugging.
+- Among the qualified batters in MLB action, his batting average ranks first, his on-base percentage ranks first, and he is 44th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.